Skip to Content

 When it comes to divorce in Texas, a specific timeline must be followed.
 Once the divorce petition is filed, a mandatory waiting period of 60 days begins before the divorce can be finalized.
 This waiting period serves as a cooling-off period and allows the spouses an opportunity to potentially reconcile.

 It's worth mentioning that there are circumstances in which the waiting period can be modified.
 Suppose there is a history of family violence or another extreme situation.
-In that case, the family court may consider expediting the divorce proceedings to ensure the safety and wellbeing of the parties involved.
+In that case, the family court may consider expediting the divorce proceedings to ensure the safety and well-being of the parties involved.

 The duration of a divorce in Texas can vary depending on various factors, typically taking anywhere from six months to one year on average.
 The complexity of issues surrounding property division, spousal support, child custody, and the level of conflict between the parties can significantly impact the overall length of the process.
-Our experienced San Marco divorce attorneys at McNutt Law Firm can provide guidance, navigate potential challenges, and advocate for your best interests during this crucial time.
+Our experienced San Marcos divorce attorneys at McNutt Law Firm can provide guidance, navigate potential challenges, and advocate for your best interests during this crucial time.

 What is a Husband Entitled to in a Divorce in Texas?